dashpresshq/archaea/docs/app-configuration/diction.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Entity Selection and Colors
+# Entity

 You have just learned the **basics of Docusaurus** and made some changes to the **initial template**.

+synced db validations

+filters, reading on details, on table